 Conclusion

 Finnish people have a rich culture and history, and their clothing reflects this.
-Traditional Finnish clothing is both functional and beautiful, and it is an important part of the country’s heritage.
+Traditional Finland clothing is both functional and beautiful, and it is an important part of the country’s heritage.
 Finnish people have always been creative with their clothing, and they continue to be so today.

 Woolen trousers called “best” * A hat made of reindeer skin called a “typology” Finnish people are proud of their traditional clothing, and many people still wear it today.